DSpace/dspace-angular/README.md

 ### Configuring

-Default configuration file is located in `config/` folder.
+Default runtime configuration file is located in `config/` folder.
+These configurations can be changed without rebuilding the distribution.

 To override the default configuration values, create local files that override the parameters you need to change.
 You can use `config.example.yml` as a starting point.